INTEGRATIVE COUNSELING SERVICES

 Kristy Jones is a Licensed Professional Counselor.
 She received her Master of Arts in Professional Counseling, and her Bachelor of Science in Psychology & Crisis Counseling from Liberty University in Lynchburg, VI.
 Kristy is a member of the American Counseling Association, and EMDRIA.
-She is trained in EMDR and received training from EMDR Consulting.
+She is certified in EMDR and received all training from EMDR Consulting.
 In collaboration with Waite and Son Funeral Home, she facilitates a monthly open grief resource night, grief specific groups, and workshops.

 Kristy has a great deal of experience working with children and young adults that are considered high risk, experienced trauma and in need of intervention.
 She works with all ages of individuals, couples, families, and groups to help walk with them through the therapeutic process.